Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: The Q16 Pipeline for Datasheets

-where $E_{visual}$ and $E_{text}$ are the visual and text encoders, $x$ is an image sample and $z$ a prompt.
 Fig.~\ref{fig:smid_cv_results} ($0\%$, prompt-tuning) shows that this approach already performs on par with the ImageNet-based PMs fine-tuned on SMID ($100\%$, linear probing).
 However, the zero-shot approach can classify true-negative samples well but performs not so well on classifying positives.
 This observation suggests that both prompts, at least the one corresponding to the positive class label, are not optimal.